Use with Tracked Changes

 })

-On the client, add the TrackedChanges extension and pass reviewOptions with mode 'trackedChanges' to the executeTool method.
+On the client, install and add the TrackedChanges extension, then pass reviewOptions with mode 'trackedChanges' to the executeTool method.

-The TrackedChanges extension must be configured with enabled: false — the AI Toolkit enables it automatically when needed.
+The TrackedChanges extension must be configured with enabled: false while the AI is making edits.

 import { useChat } from '@ai-sdk/react'